 The Dangers of Dabbing Drugs

 Because dabbing involves using marijuana with a much higher THC concentration, its physical and psychological effects may be more severe.
 Additionally, in creating the vapor to be smoked, the paraphernalia on which the dab is placed is often heated to temperatures greater than 400 degrees Celsius.

-Besides the obvious dangers of burns and starting a fire, this can also lead to the individual inhaling benzene, rust, and/or off-gassing solder, which are associated with long-term health dangers.
-Furthermore, another study found that over 80% of the cannabis concentrates evaluated were contaminated with pesticides and/or residual solvent.
+Besides the obvious dangers of burns and starting a fire, this can also lead to the individual inhaling benzene, rust, and off-gassing solder, which are associated with long-term health dangers.
+Furthermore, another study found that over 80% of the cannabis concentrates evaluated were contaminated with pesticides and residual solvents.

 As mentioned before, because the process of creating BHO involves the flammable chemical butane, it can cause dangerous explosions.
 Some say that the dangers of making BHO are similar to those of making methamphetamine.

 Unfortunately, the potential risks of dabbing are not fully understood because there isn’t enough research yet.
 It is speculated that dabbing may be linked to a higher risk of falls, accidents, and losing consciousness than regular marijuana use.
 However, further study is needed.